 An exploration of variations on the themes of biology at the cellular level, including subcellular architecture and ultrastructure; metabolism; molecular biology; cell signaling; cellular reproduction; and an introduction into the concepts of genetics and development.
 Since this course will involve the examination of living systems at the molecular level, this course should only be taken after students have had at least one semester of college-level chemistry.
-Students should have had a successful experience in chemistry at the college level prior to taking BIOL 130.
-Prerequisite: CHEM 142.
-FS
+BIOL 125 and 130 are required for Biology majors, and may be completed in any order.
+Prerequisites: CHEM 141 and 142.
+Recommended: Successful completion of college-level chemistry coursework.
+EANS.